 FORA helps families stay together by establishing houses for men with children and women with children.

-The mission of Friends of Recovery Association is to support and collaborate with Oxford Houses in Kansas, which are self-supporting, democratically-operated homes for recovering individuals.
-Friends of Recovery and Oxford Houses will assist these individuals to attain and sustain recovery from substance addiction.
+Friends of Recovery Association's mission is to support and collaborate with Oxford Houses in Kansas, which are self-supporting, democratically-operated homes for recovering individuals.
+Friends of Recovery and Oxford Houses assist service participants to attain and sustain recovery from substance addiction.

 There is an Oxford House for every recovering individual in Kansas.